HL7/fhir-ips/input/pagecontent/design.md

 #### Sections with 'Known Absent' Resources

 If a system would like to include a resource asserting the known absence of data rather than using the [IPS Composition.section.emptyReason](./StructureDefinition-Composition-uv-ips.html), this is permitted within IPS.
 To do so, it is recommended to use patterns established within FHIR generally to assert known absence.
 For example with an AllergyIntolerance, a [SNOMED code may be used to represent no known allergy](https://hl7.org/fhir/R4/allergyintolerance-nka.json.html).
 Prior versions of the IPS implementation guide had included a code system for no known data circumstances, although this terminology has been removed from the guide and is no longer recommended for use.
+A recommended value set for [absent or unknown concepts using SNOMED](./ValueSet-absent-or-unknown-snomed-uv-ips.html) is now included in the guide.

 #### Optional MustSupport Data Elements (cardinality of 0..1 or 0..*)